In5al/PAD/Lab1/readme.md

 ## Technology Stack and Communication Patterns

-### Lobby Service:
+### API Gateway:
-- Backend: Python with Flask for HTTP APIs and WebSockets for real-time communication.
-- Database: Redis for in-memory data storage (e.g., lobby details).
+- Technology: Not specified, but likely a lightweight solution like Nginx or a cloud-native option
-- Communication: WebSocket for real-time updates; REST for non-time-sensitive data.
+- Communication:

-### Game Engine Service:
-- Backend: Python with Flask, handling game logic and rules.
-- Database: MongoDB for storing game states.
+  - Receives HTTP requests from clients
+  - Communicates via HTTP with other services

+### Service Discovery:
+-  Not specified, but could be something like Consul or etcd
-- Communication: REST API for communication with the Lobby Service.
+- Communication:
+  -HTTP communication with API Gateway and other services

-### User Service:
+### User & Score Service:
 - Backend: Python (Flask).
-- Database: PostgreSQL for user data.
+- Database: PostgreSQL for persistent data storage
-- Authentication: JWT for secure session management.
+- Communication:
+    - HTTP for requests from API Gateway
+    - gRPC for inter-service communication with Game Service

-### Score Tracking Service:
+### Game Service:
+- Backend: Not specified, but should be optimized for real-time operations
-- Backend: Python (Flask).
+- Databases:
-- Database: Redis for real-time score tracking.
+    - Redis for caching and real-time data
+    - MongoDB for game state persistence
-- Communication: REST API to query and update user scores.
+- Communication:

-## Data Management
+    - HTTP for requests from API Gateway
+    - gRPC for communication with User & Score Service
+    - WebSocket for real-time communication with clients (through API Gateway)

+ ### Databases:
+   - PostgreSQL: Used by User & Score Service for structured data
+   - Redis: Used by Game Service for caching and real-time operations
+   - MongoDB: Used by Game Service for flexible game state storage

+### Client-Server Communication:
+   - HTTP: For standard REST API calls through the API Gateway
+   - WebSocket: For real-time game updates, directly connecting clients to the Game Service

 ### Lobby Service
 Endpoint: `/api/lobby/join`